-You’ve made the decision to build a timber frame home and are on the brink of entering the design process, but have you thought about what your actual timber frame will look like?
-During this process, there are three aspects of design that can ultimately be changed, creating a home that is unique to you.
+You’ve made the decision to build a timber frame home and are on the brink of entering the design process.
+However, have you thought about what your actual timber frame will look like?
+During the design process, there are three elements that can be changed to create a home unique to you.
 These three elements are: the architectural feel, the layout, and the timber frame skeleton.

 And, while all three design aspects work together to create your home, they need not be tied together.
 Let’s look at the relationship between the actual timber frame and your home’s design, learning how you can modify [i] the timber frame to match your dream home vision.

-For example, you may love the architectural look and elevations of the Summerhill, but are less certain about what you want in its timber skeleton.
+For example, you may love the architecture and elevations of the Summerhill, but remain uncertain about what timbers you want.
 You’re not alone.
 It’s why you receive the same level of customization with your skeleton as you do your design.
 In fact, Riverbend frequently re-imagines a home’s timber frame in order to better meet a client’s desired look.

 When deciding on your home’s timber structure, think about how much timber you want to see in your main living areas.
-Will you want the timber framing flowing throughout the home, or prefer it be confined to certain spaces?
+Do you want the timber framing flowing throughout the home?
+Or, perhaps you prefer confining it to certain spaces?
 For example, some clients want a dense timber frame in the living room with bedrooms and other spaces evidencing a lighter touch.
 Your timber skeleton can be crafted in a variety of ways, all of which help create the ideal atmosphere within your completed home.

 The two floor plans seen above have identical layouts, but you wouldn’t know it at first glance.
 This is because their timber skeletons are completely different.
 In the left layout, the timber structure is seen expanding over the entirety of the main living spaces, offering a more open feel for this central area.
-Compare it to the layout on the right where the timber frame extends from the entrance through the great room, placing a greater focus on this particular space.
+Now, compare it to the layout on the right.
+Notice its timber frame extends from the entrance through the great room, placing a greater focus on this particular space.

 [i] Timber frames provide structural support for your home.
 Thus, all desired modifications are predicated on engineering requirements and sign-off.